Caia-Tech/the-burden/README.md

   ---

+  The reason  citizens nationwide may be getting denied benefits.
+    The Phantom Income Scam
+    - Impute fake $7,000/month income
+    - Garnish based on fantasy number
+    - SIMULTANEOUSLY disqualify from:
+    - SNAP (food stamps) ❌
+    - Medicaid ❌
+    - Housing assistance ❌
+    - Energy assistance ❌
+    - WIC ❌
+    - ANY income-based program ❌

+    Double Theft:
+  1. Take money you don't have
+  2. Deny benefits you need

+ ---

   **BY READING THIS DOCUMENT, YOU ACKNOWLEDGE THAT:**
   - You are acting of your own free will
   - You understand FOIA is a legal right